 New Testament and Second Temple Judaism

 The 2020 meeting will offer one open-call session (to include 3 x 30 minute slots), for which papers on any topic relating to the New Testament in its early Jewish context are warmly welcomed.
-There will also be a panel discussion of a forthcoming new book by Sean Adams, Negotiating Genre: Jewish Authors and Greek Literary Forms (Baylor University Press), held jointly with the Synoptic Gospels seminar (reviewers Elizabeth Shively and Helen Bond).
+There will also be a panel discussion of a forthcoming new book by Sean Adams, Greek Genres and Jewish Authors: Negotiating Literature Culture in the Greco-Roman Era (Baylor University Press), held jointly with the Synoptic Gospels seminar (reviewers Elizabeth Shively and Helen Bond).
 In the final session, invited speakers (Crispin Fletcher-Louis and Kim Fowler) will present on current research projects in the area of “Judaism and Rome”.